pjuu/pjuu/README.md

 ### Getting started

-Getting started working on Pjuu or deploying it yourself is quite easy if you are familiar with Python.
+Getting started with Pjuu or deploying it yourself is quite easy if you are familiar with Python.
 We will only cover development here and the following documentation is for Debian 8 (Jessie) Linux (we are big fans).
-Pjuu should work with and any other Linux distribution, however you will need to change the commands to fit.
+Pjuu should work with and any other Linux distribution, however you will need to change the commands to fit your envionment.
 It has also been tested with FreeBSD, but this is beyond the scope of the README.

-We are presuming a fresh installation, this will setup the environment:
+For a fresh installation these commands will setup the environment:

 ```
 $ sudo apt-get update